Our use of cookies

 The Local Governing Body reserves the right to withdraw the offer of a place or, where a child is already attending the school the place itself, where it is satisfied that the offer or place was obtained by deception.

-Parents have the right to request, but not insist, that their child be considered for admission to a class outside of their normal age group.
-This could be the case, for example, if a child is gifted and talented, has experienced problems such as ill health, or is already being educated in a class outside of their normal age group at their current Primary school.
-Parents who wish for their child to be considered for admission to a class outside of their normal age group must make an application for the normal age group in the first instance.
+Parents have the right to request, but not insist, that their child be considered for admission to a class outside their normal age group.
+This could be the case, for example, if a child is gifted and talented, has experienced problems such as ill health, or is already being educated in a class outside their normal age group at their current Primary school.
+Parents who wish for their child to be considered for admission to a class outside their normal age group must make an application for the normal age group in the first instance.
 Parents must then submit a formal request to the Local Governing Body for the child to be considered for a different age group class instead.
-This request should be in the form of a written letter of application outlining the reasons why they wish for their child to be considered to be admitted into a class outside of their normal age group and enclosing any supportive evidence and documentation that they wish to be taken into account as part of that request.
+This request should be in the form of a written letter of application outlining the reasons why they wish for their child to be considered to be admitted into a class outside their normal age group and enclosing any supportive evidence and documentation that they wish to be taken into account as part of that request.

-The Local Governing Body will consider requests submitted for a child to be admitted into a class outside of their normal age group and advise parents of the outcome of that request before national offer day, having taken into account the information provided by the parents, the child’s best interests and the views of the Head Teacher.
+The Local Governing Body will consider requests submitted for a child to be admitted into a class outside their normal age group and advise parents of the outcome of that request before national offer day, having taken into account the information provided by the parents, the child’s best interests and the views of the Head Teacher.

 If the request is refused, the original application for the normal age group class will progress through the Local Authority co-ordinated admissions scheme, be considered by the Local Governing Body and the parents advised of the outcome.